sunpnwt12/feedback-prize-ell/note.md

 # 10/11

-- After multiple training sessions, the score is seemingling unstable with unknown reason.
+- After multiple training sessions, the score is seemingly unstable with unknown reason.
   - Initial weights might cause an issue? because of its initial range is random.
   - Manaully initialize the weights (fc layer) seems to mild the oscillation, but it is still fluctuating.
 Maybe, it is caused by size of the data.
 - Base model of the deberta seemed to work for a lot of people, sticking with the base model for a while.